 Read More: How Dogs Show Their Love To Us

-Yelling confuses dogs, whether it’s at a TV show or a burned pot of food or towards them.
+Yelling confuses dogs, whether at a TV show or a burned pot of food or towards them.
 It scares them, and they consider it as barking at things.
-Like us, a tense negative environment annoys dogs.
+Like us, a tense, hostile environment annoys dogs.

 #8 Unstable Schedules

-Whether it’s their feeding time or walking, dogs like stability.
-Avoid neglecting their schedule as it annoys them.
+Whether it’s their feeding time or walking, dogs like stability and avoid neglecting their schedule as it annoys them.
 Stick to it every day, and it makes them happy campers.

 #9 Scary Sounds